 THE MINERS REST

-At one time this pub was known as the Pig and Whistle, in the 1871 census it is named as such.
-A notice in the Staffordshire Sentinel a few years later in 1875 refers to it as the Miners Rest, on the 1881 census it is again referred to as the Pig and Whistle.
+In the 1871 census it is referred to has the Pig and Whistle , but a notice in the Staffordshire Sentinel a few years later (in 1875) refers to it as the Miners Rest, on the 1881 census it is again referred to as the Pig and Whistle.

 A sales catalogue from 1919 mentions the pub in relation to right of way, the name is given as the Miner’s Rest.

 In 1942 John Thomas Thorley took over the pub with his wife Lillian, during the day he worked at Thomas Bolton’s in Froghall.
 At this time the pub was owned by the Burtonwood Brewery, who also owned some land next to the pub.
 This land was used by Mr. Thorley as a smallholding, with a small amount of cattle, pigs and chickens.

 A full license was awarded to this pub in 1961 enabling it to sell beer, wine and spirits, a petition containing 108 names was presented to the bench prior to the license been granted.

 When John Thorley decided to retire in 1967, the brewery gave him two parcels of land, as a thanks for his 25 years service.

 The land owned by the brewery, is now where the Hammersley Hayes housing estate is located.

 In 2006 the pub came under the ownership of Admiral Taverns Ltd , by the following year it was closed.
 In an effort to find a new landlord they held an open day in May 2009, having spent £30,000 on improving the building.

 Witherspoon Property Holdings Ltd. became owners of the property in 2012.